 For assets measured at fair value, gains and losses will either be recorded in profit or loss or OCI.
-For investments in debt instruments, this will depend on the business model in which the investment is held.

 The Group has classified the placements with the Exchange Fund as financial asset at fair value through profit or loss.

 The Group reclassifies investment securities when and only when its business model for managing those assets changes.